All Episodes

 What's going on?

-We had some great Christian aspects, and we're just so proud to be an American.
+We had some great Christian aspects and were just so proud to be an American.

 And I literally replayed the old Johnny Cash song for my family.

-It was just so I I thought that was awesome.
+I thought that was awesome.

-I mean, I saw more patriotism this year, didn't it feel like than in past years?
+I mean, I saw more patriotism this year.

 It was indeed.

-I don't know what to promote it.
+I don't know what would have promoted it.

-Uh love, forget, forget move on.
+Love, forget, and move on.

-But a great, great Super Bowl with the patriotism, and we so appreciated Johnny Cash and uh Well, I'll give you I'll give you two other things that's that stood out to me is people, including the the Eagles coach crying during the national anthem.
+Well, I'll give you two other things that stood out to me is people, including the Eagles coach, crying during the national anthem.

-We're one country, we're one people.
+We're one people.

-Oh man, he was he rocked that national anthem.
+He was, he rocked that national anthem.

 That was awesome.